Barbara Risman: Gender as a social structure

 A major career contribution is Risman's theory of gender as a social structure.
 Her book, Gender Vertigo: American Families in Transition (1998, Yale University Press) is an early presentation of this theory.
 In this monograph, Risman introduces a theoretical framework that conceptualizes gender as a social structure, comprising three distinct but interlocking levels – individual, interactional, and institutional.
 Risman argues that it is the recursive relationship between all three levels that constructs and perpetuates gender inequalities in society.
 The monograph includes research on single fathers as parents, how baby boom women balance work and family, and egalitarian couples.

-In her forthcoming book, Professor Risman traces the history of ideas and development of the use of gender in sociological theory and analysis.
+In her forthcoming book, Risman traces the history of ideas and development of the use of gender in sociological theory and analysis.
 She then offers her own feminist theory of gender as a social structure.
 This is a major revision of her argument about how social change towards gender equality might effectively occur with far more attention to cultural issues.
 The book provides elaboration of how gender is constructed and sometimes deconstructed at the individual, interactional and institutional levels.
 She illustrates the use of efficacy of her theoretical argument with three different research studies: The first study is based on life history interviews with young people ages 18 and 30 about the meaning of gender in their lives.
 The second study is based on a major national survey of college students, as well as nearly 100 interviews with University of Illinois at Chicago (UIC) students about sexuality.
 The third study is an analysis of the effectiveness of major federal grants to universities to do "gender transformation" projects; the data are based on a meta-analysis of new research and an analysis of both quantitative climate surveys and interviews with people involved in the project at the UIC.
 The book concludes with a utopian vision for a society that has moved beyond gender.

 Influence on gender studies

-Numerous studies have drawn on Professor Risman's theoretical framework of gender as a social structure.
+Numerous studies have drawn on Risman's theoretical framework of gender as a social structure.
 These include, but are not limited to, analyses of double standards in hooking up, men's talk about home cooking, involvement in gay and lesbian rights activism, sexual violence on college campuses, the “ex-gay” movement, gendered migration, the division of housework and child care, and how society can move toward greater gender equality.

 Awards

-Barbara Risman's numerous awards include the Sociologists for Women in Society (SWS) Feminist Lecturer Award in 2003, the Southern Sociological Society Katherine Belle-Boone Jocher Award for lifetime contributions to the study of gender in 2005, the SWS Feminist Mentoring Award in 2007, and the American Sociological Association Award for the Public Understanding of Sociology in 2011.
+Risman's numerous awards include the Sociologists for Women in Society (SWS) Feminist Lecturer Award in 2003, the Southern Sociological Society Katherine Belle-Boone Jocher Award for lifetime contributions to the study of gender in 2005, the SWS Feminist Mentoring Award in 2007, and the American Sociological Association Award for the Public Understanding of Sociology in 2011.
 Most recently, she was named among the "100 Women that Mattered" at North Carolina State University.